dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

 Until the contract reaches a production state, we can handle it in two ways:
 - delete the account that we'd used for this contract before introduced breaking changes and create it again
-- used `dev-deploy`.
-More details about this feature you can find [here](https://www.near-sdk.io/upgrading/prototyping#1-rm--rf-neardev--near-dev-deploy)
+- used `near dev-deploy`.
+More details about this feature you can find [here](https://docs.near.org/sdk/rust/building/prototyping)

 In the scope of this course we are going to use the approach #1 where we re-create an account.